-There are 3 places all your concerts need to be listed online.
+There are four places all your concerts need to be listed online.
 Every time you announce a new show or tour, be sure to update on each of these to ensure fans in those cities don’t miss out.

 Songkick has created a really quick way to transmit your tour dates to your artist profile on Spotify, Soundcloud, HypeMachine, BandCamp, and Google search results whenever you announce a concert.